xvandervort/scolh/README.md

 # Scolh

 Scolh stands for something like "Smart COntract Language for Humans."
-This is proof of concept code that is intended to allow people to enter contract information in plain language and then generate a configuration file that a smart language interpreter can work with.
+This is proof of concept code that is intended to allow people to enter contract information in plain language and then generate a code or configuration file that a smart language interpreter can work with.
 Or something like that.
 Ideas may become more clear as time and work go on.

 ## Installation